 The distributions of the PHF are based on a distribution policy which balances the needs and interests of current beneficiaries with those of the future.
 The PHF utilizes what is often called a "constant growth" spending policy in determining annual distributions.
-Under a constant growth spending policy, distributions in any year are equal to the distributions in the prior year plus an increase to offset actual inflation in the particular year.
-Thus distributions grow at a steady rate equal to the rate of inflation, providing a stable stream of "real" resources to the beneficiaries of the PHF.

-The PHF's distribution policy defines the compromise between the conflicting goals of providing substantial, sustainable support for current operations and preserving purchasing power of the endowment assets.
-The PHF's distribution policy objectives are an integral element in the success of the PHF preserving its purchasing power.
+Under a constant growth conflicting goals of providing substantial. support for sustainable current operations preserving and purchasing power of the endowment The PHF's distribution policy objectives are an integral element in the success of the PHF preserving its purchasing power.
 Following are the distribution policy objectives: